 Board Games & Puzzles

-Some may argue that this would be considered a toy, but bear with me on this one.
+Some may argue that this would be considered a toy but bear with me on this one.
 In most therapy sessions with younger children, board games and puzzles are used.
 Board games are great as they teach the child proper social skills and responses to playing with others.
 Puzzles provide some tactile satisfaction and work on fine motor skills.
 You could go with something as basic as connect four or one more advanced such as The Anger Solution Game, Smart Kids Social Skills Game Set, or The Stop, Relax & Think Card Game.

-There is nothing more enlightening than see the world through a child’s eyes.
-Children with autism see things quiet different from those without autism.
+There is nothing more enlightening than seeing the world through a child’s eyes.
+Children with autism see things quite different from those without autism.
 Giving them a chance to take pictures of the things they notice and enjoy opens the opportunity to talk to others about those pictures.
 They can bond over talking about the things that make them happy.
 There are so many options out there for digital camera, even ones that are designed with toddlers in mind!

 Video Game Subscription